-San Francisco Product Designer at Stripe Joined over 6 years ago via an invitation from Allan G.
+San Francisco Product Designer at Stripe Joined about 7 years ago via an invitation from Allan G.

 Yellow is tough!
 Yellow and orange are the lightest hues perceptually, and there's really "no such thing" as a dark AND bright yellow.
 So we made those colors a touch lighter than some of the others to get a little more saturation out of them.
 That's also why we pair the text colors with a lighter color (either an icon or a background color) that has more saturation, so the color is easier to distinguish.

 Our design system is internal for the time being, but we're trying to share more about it, like this post!

 I'm most comfortable in HTML and CSS, and I've written a lot of the front-end and template code for different web-focused projects I've worked on.
 Lately, I'm trying to find ways to learn enough about native mobile to build better prototypes, and think through native UI systems and flows in a way that takes the materials and how it's built into account better.

 OK, I'll have to leave this alone for a bit while I finish up some work and get home to my family.
 I'll try to answer a couple more later if I have time.
 Thanks for the questions everybody!

 At some point I just have to overcome my anxiety and trust other people.
 Either I wait around for them to "earn" that trust, or I just start with trust as the default state and convince myself that the worst case scenario is cleaning up a mess if it doesn't work out.
 In my experience, that doesn't happen that often, but maybe I've just worked with a lot of people who are smarter than me.
 Which is another good trick.